RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 # Introduction

+Computational Science and Engineering (CSE) \cite{CSE, CSE2} is a rapidly growing discipline that uses numerical algorithms and simulations for scientific inquiry, offering insights unattainable through theory and physical experimentation \cite{Bramley2000, EssenceOfCompSci, PillarsOfScience}.
+Software plays a critical role in CSE \cite{RolesOfCodeInCSE}, serving as the primary tool for performing simulations, data analysis, and other scientific computing tasks \cite{DevelopingSciSoft}.
+Thus, as CSE becomes an integral part of diverse scientific fields \cite{ResearchAndEdInCSE}, publications increasingly involve the development and use of research software—scientific software produced as research outputs \cite{NamingThePainInDevSciSoft, UKResearchSoftwareSurvey2014, HowScientistsDevAndUseSciSoft, HowScientistsReallyUseComputers, HowScientistsDevSciSoftExternalRepl}.
+Inevitably, the replicability, validity, and extensibility of these computational studies strongly rely on the availability and quality of the underlying research software \cite{CompSciDemandsNewParagdim}.

+Research software development is a complex and resource-intensive task, often faced with challenges regarding funding, time, staffing, and technical expertise \cite{SurveySEPracticesInScience2, HowToSupportOpenSource, ManagingChaos, BetterSoftwareBetterResearch, SoftDevEnvForSciSoft}.
+Requiring extensive domain knowledge, delegating it to software engineers is a challenging task \cite{SomeChallengesFacingSoftEngsDevSoftForSci, DevelopingSciSoft, ChallengesFacingSoftEngInSci, WhenEngineersMetScientists}.
+Research software is thus commonly produced by scientists \cite{NamingThePainInDevSciSoft, BetterSoftwareBetterResearch, SoftEngForCompSci, HowScientistsDevAndUseSciSoft} who are self-taught developers \cite{HowScientistsDevAndUseSciSoft, SurveySEPracticesInScience2, HowScientistsReallyUseComputers}.
+However, the growing intricacy of scientific computing and software engineering has created a chasm between the two practices \cite{SoftwareChasm, HowScientistsDevAndUseSciSoft, SciCompGridlock, SoftEngForCompSci}, leaving scientists with little exposure to modern software engineering methodologies that can greatly simplify and improve the development process \cite{BestPracticesForSciComp, CompSciError, WheresTheRealBottleneck, SelfPerceptions}.
+Additionally, in contrast to the software industry where each task is carried out by specialized teams, the entire responsibility of research software development is typically borne by a small group of novice developers \cite{SoftEngForCompSci, AnalyzingGitHubRepoOfPapers, 10RuleForSoftwareInCompBio, HowScientistsReallyUseComputers} who have to spend the majority of their time on the scientific aspects of their projects \cite{SurveySEPracticesInScience2, HowScientistsDevSciSoftExternalRepl}.
+Therefore, the amount of effort and skills required to produce high-quality research software in accordance with engineering best practices often far exceeds the capabilities of their developers \cite{SoftEngForCompSci, CompSciError, AdoptingSoftEngConceptsInSciResearch, BridgingTheChasm, SurveySEPracticesInScience, SurveySEPracticesInScience2, HowScientistsDevAndUseSciSoft, UnderstandingHPCCommunity, ProblemsOfEndUserDevs, ManagingChaos}.
+This results in research software lacking in terms of accessibility, ease of installation and use, documentation, interoperability, extensibility, maintainability, and correctness, among others \cite{BetterSoftwareBetterResearch, ProblemsOfEndUserDevs, SoftEngForCompSci, SciSoftwareAccuracy}.
+Enabled by unrewarding cultural values \cite{SurveySEPracticesInScience2, BetterSoftwareBetterResearch, RecommendOnResearchSoftware, SoftEngForCompSci, DealingWithRiskInSciSoft, ManagingChaos, ProblemsOfEndUserDevs} and a lack of publication standards \cite{TowardReproducibleCompResearch, ReprodResearchInCompSci, RecommendOnResearchSoftware, CaseForOpenCompProg}, such issues led to the so-called research software crisis, negatively impacting the scientific progress in CSE \cite{TroublingTrendsInSciSoftware, SoftEngForCompSci, BridgingTheChasm, ReprodResearchInCompSci, ReproducibleResearchForSciComp, AccessibleReproducibleResearch, SciSoftwareAccuracy, SciSoftwareExtensibility, CompSciError, ExtensibilityAndLibrarization, HowToSupportOpenSource, ShiningLight, TExperiments, WhyJohnnyCantBuild, ImprovingScienceThatUsesCode}.
+Acknowledging the importance and challenges of research software development, efforts have been made to improve the status quo.
+These include the introduction of research software engineering as a new academic role \cite{RSEIntro, RSEReportUK, RSEHistory, WhyScienceNeedsMoreRSE, SoftwareSustainabilityInstitute}, and the establishment of various guidelines \cite{FAIR4RS, 4SimpleRecs, 10MetricsForSciSoftware, BestPracticesForSciComp, RecommendOnResearchSoftware, ELIXIRSoftwareManagementPlan, NLeScienceSoftDevGuide, BestPracticesInBioinfSoftware, 10RuleForSoftwareInCompBio, SustainableResearchSoftwareHandOver, QuickGuideToOrgCompBioProjects, EnhancingReproducibility, SciSoftDevIsNotOxymoron, 5RecommendedPracticesForCompSci, 10SimpleRulesOnWritingCleanAndReliableSciSoft, BarelySufficientPracticesInSciComp} and workshops \cite{SoftwareCarpentryOriginal, SoftwareCarpentry, SoftEngForSci} to promote software engineering best practices among scientists.
+However, widespread adoption of such initiatives is often hindered by increased production costs \cite{RSEPillars, RSEinUnis, HowToSupportOpenSource, SoftDevEnvForSciSoft, NamingThePainInDevSciSoft}.
+For example, employing engineering best practices often fails due to a lack of supporting tools, which places an additional implementation burden on scientists \cite{ConfigManageForLargescaleSciComp}.
+Therefore, an ideal solution must be readily accessible and adoptable by all scientists, enabling them to immediately employ research software engineering best practices with minimal overhead \cite{ManagingChaos, SoftEngForCompSci}.

+Software engineering involves multiple phases including planning, development, and operations, requiring a well-coordinated workflow that depends on various tools and technologies \cite{CollabSoftEngBookConcepts, StateOfArtInEndUserSoftEng}.
+By far, the most common problems faced by research software developers are technical issues regarding management, tooling, testing, documentation, deployment, and maintenance of software \cite{NamingThePainInDevSciSoft}.
+Thus, automation tools that streamline such repetitive engineering tasks according to research software needs can significantly accelerate development, improve quality, and lower production costs at the same time \cite{SoftEngForCompSci, BestPracticesForSciComp, AdoptingSoftEngConceptsInSciResearch}.
+An example proven successful in large-scale scientific initiatives \cite{TrilinosProject} are project skeletons \cite{Bertha, MolSSITemplate, SSCTemplate} that provide basic infrastructure for research software development \cite{ProjectSkeletonsReview}.
+While these are great automation tools for project initiation, the bulk of repetitive engineering activities is carried out throughout the development process \cite{CollabSoftEngBookConcepts, StateOfArtInEndUserSoftEng} with increasing complexity and frequency \cite{ConfigManageForLargescaleSciComp}.
+Although other general-purpose tools exist that can help with streamlining such individual tasks in isolation, to the best of our knowledge, there is currently no freely available comprehensive solution, particularly for research software.

+To fill the current gap, in this work we leveraged our prior experience in research software \cite{TeachOpenCADD} to develop PyPackIT, an open-source, ready-to-use, cloud-based automation tool to streamline the entire research software development process, from initiation to publication and support, according to the latest guidelines and engineering best practices.
+The rest of this section outlines PyPackIT's main motivations and aims, highlighting the most challenging aspects of research software engineering that are addressed by our solution.

+\hyperref[section-overview]{Section 2} provides a high-level overview of PyPackIT's key features and capabilities, while \hyperref[section-summary]{Section 3} summarizes our work.
+Additionally, detailed user manuals and technical information are available on PyPackIT's online documentation website at \url{https://repodynamics.github.io/PyPackIT}.

+Managing your repository's settings, branches, labels, issues, and pull requests;
+  dynamically generating and updating all necessary configuration files;
+  linting, formatting, and testing your code on the cloud;
+  versioning, building, and publishing your package on PyPI;
+  creating GitHub releases with detailed release notes and changelogs;
+  and generating and deploying a complete documentation website on GitHub Pages, are just a few examples of how ${{ name }} automates your entire software development process.

 PyPackIT is an open-source, ready-to-use, cloud-based automation tool that streamlines the initiation, configuration, development, publication, maintenance, management, and support of FAIR scientific software projects